fysoul17/fysoul17/README.md

 - 🔭 I’m currently working on a Unity3d/Unreal, Flutter, React/Next.js, Web3.0 and Blockchain projects(incl.
 Smart Contracts), Discord Bots.
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2023 Goals: Create blockchain projects that have active ecosystem and community.
+- 🥅 2024 Goals: Create Web3/DeFi projects that have an active ecosystem and community.

 ### Connect with me: